ow2-proactive/prestocloud-tosca-interpreter/README.md

 ## Installing in the ADIAM platform

-This parser is designed to be installed inside the ADIAM platform, and called from the [main workflow](https://gitlab.com/prestocloud-project/adiam-workflows).
+This interpreter is designed to be installed inside the ADIAM platform, and called from the [main workflow](https://gitlab.com/prestocloud-project/adiam-workflows).

 To proceed so, the package has to be uploaded on the server operating the ProActive instance loaded with the ADIAM workflow, to the following path:
 ```